reduxjs/redux/docs/understanding/history-and-design/middleware.md

 }
 ```

 It's a [“we need to go deeper”](https://knowyourmeme.com/memes/we-need-to-go-deeper) kind of moment, so it might take a while for this to make sense.
 The function cascade feels intimidating.
-ES6 arrow functions make this [currying](https://en.wikipedia.org/wiki/Currying) easier on eyes:
+Arrow functions make this [currying](https://en.wikipedia.org/wiki/Currying) easier on eyes:

 ```js
 const logger = store => next => action => {